 Mets Place Jeurys Familia On Disabled List

-... ree earned) on two hits and two walks while retiring just one batterjeu.
+... mestic violence policy.
+Last year, Familia led the majors with 51 saves.
 The Mets filled Famila’s spot on the roster by activating first baseman Lucas Duda fr ...

 Tweets